ufora/ufora/tutorials/getting-started-local.md

 container, which then compiled it to efficient machine code and ran it parallel on all cores available on your machine.

-**Important:** At this point `pyfora` cannot be used interactively in the Python REPL.
-You MUST place your code in a .py file and run it from there.

 # Stop the Ufora Container